 - costs of communication materials including design, printing, translation, etc.

-- travel, meal and catering costs within the Travel and Meal Expense Guidelines.
+- travel and meal costs within the Travel and Meal Expense Guidelines.
 For further information, see Appendix 3 Travel and Meal Expense Guidelines

 - research institution overhead to a maximum of 25%